LearnersGuild/learnathon/README.md

 A pairing session is two people working on the same problem together.
 You can think of it like group problem solving.

 Stages of a pairing session:

+1. Check-in
+1. Designate a driver and navigator
+1. Practice the challenge
+1. Log feedback
+1. Wrap up

 ### 1. Check-in